 Zimbabwe Civil Society Millennium Development Goals Report 2006, with Karenga K., Masuko L., and Anyona N. K., National Association of Non-Governmental Organisations – Zimbabwe, (2007).

 “Taking Stock of the Humanitarian Response to Operation Murambatsvina,” NGO Alert, February-March, (2007).

 Nationalism and the post-colonial state in Africa, Zimbabwe, Colonial/imperial history, Legal history, History of the legal profession, Human rights, Digital research, Digital publics and counterpublics, Digital humanities, Media and society, New media

 Zimbabwean social and political history; histories of law, crime, and justice; nationalism and anti-colonial struggles, customary law, African history, digital media, digital humanities, the public sphere, legal professionals

-If you are interested in being supervised by George Hamandishe Karekwaivanane, please see the links below for more information:
+If you are interested in being supervised by George Hamandishe Karekwaivanane, please see the links below (open in new windows) for more information: